 Massachusetts homeowners insurance laws don’t legally require you to have flood insurance.
-Still, if you have a mortgage, your lender may require it if your home is in a special flood hazard area (SFHA), which is an area close to the water and low in elevation.
+Still, if you have a mortgage, your lender will likely require it if your home is in a special flood hazard area (SFHA), which is an area close to the water and low in elevation.

-It’s typically best to purchase flood insurance as soon as you buy a home in a flood zone.
-If you’re nervous about a coming storm and don’t have flood insurance, you can certainly purchase flood insurance, but there is a 30-day waiting period before you can file a claim.
+It’s typically best to purchase flood insurance as soon as you buy a home in a flood zone, and in fact, you’ll probably have to show proof of a policy before you’re cleared to close on your loan.
+If you’re nervous about an upcoming storm and don’t have flood insurance, you’ll likely still be able to purchase flood insurance, but keep in mind that there is usually a 30-day waiting period before coverage goes into effect.